Nature and Variety of Work

 Examples of Work

-1. Possess and maintain a valid commercial driver's license (CDL) with current DOT
+Possess and maintain a valid driver's license with a satisfactory driving record;

 DURATION OF ELIGIBILITY: Candidates will be selected from a temporary register of eligibles which will become effective approximately four (4) weeks after the closing date.
 Once a selection has been made, the register will expire.